MEETING DERMATOLOGISTS - NBC SVG

-More than sixty Dermatologists from over a dozen Caribbean countries are expected to gather here in St. Vincent and the Grenadines from tomorrow for the 27th Annual Meeting of the Caribbean Dermatology Association (CDA)
+More than sixty Dermatologists from over a dozen Caribbean countries will be involved in the 27th Annual Meeting of the Caribbean Dermatology Association (CDA), which begins here today.

-The meeting will be held from tomorrow Wednesday November 7 to Saturday 10th, at the Beachcombers Hotel., and will be attended by Doctors from territories including Jamaica, Belize, Guyana, Trinidad and St. Lucia; and also from Canada, and the United Kingdom.
+The meeting will be held from today to Saturday, at the Beachcombers Hotel, and will be attended by Doctors from territories including Jamaica, Belize, Guyana, Trinidad and St. Lucia; and also from Canada, and the United Kingdom.

 The keynote address at the Meeting will be delivered by Professor Lynne Goldberg, Professor of Dermatology, Pathology and Laboratory Medicine and Director of the Hair Clinic, at the Boston Medical Centre.